Information & Contacts

 2) There are currently about three quarter million HAMs in the US.
 We need to utilize the knowledge, experience and networking of these HAMs to quickly create/utilize networks across these two amateur bands.

-3) People need to study HAM radio regulations and protocols and participate in the NLA Wednesday night HAM Call-In to learn radio communication techniques.
-CLICK HERE for details to call in.
+3) People need to study HAM radio regulations and protocols.
 Also it is important to study for and take the HAM radio license exams.

 4) We need to contact HAMs that are already working in the High Frequency (HF 6 to 160 Meter) bands that can provide nationwide communication coverage.